sakshimadkar/Daily-streak-LC/README.md

-## Maintain streak on leetcode.
+##  To Maintain streak on leetcode.
-This repository has the daily solving questions to maintain the streak on leetcode.
+This repository contains daily solving problems on leetcode.

+->It will help to maintain the streak.
+->Also it will increase my problem solving capacity.
+->I wil try to be consistent.